 Clients must be treated with kindness, respect, care, and consideration at all times.

-Abandonment, abuse, neglect, improper use of restraint, personal and financial exploitation are not permitted under any circumstances.
+Abandonment, abuse, neglect, exploitation and financial exploitation are not permitted under any circumstances.

-I have read DDA Policy 6.08, Incident Management and reporting Requirements for County and County-Contracted, in its entirety and understand:
+I have read DDA Policy 6.08, Mandatory Reporting Requirements for Employment and Day